threefoldtecharchive/info_manual3/wiki/threefold_mastodon/threefold_mastodon.md

 ![](img/getmastodon_success.png)

 Please keep in mind that **you need to have sufficient amount of TFTs** in your deployment wallet in order your deployment to be successful.

+Upon a successful server deployment, you will need to also have sufficient TFTs to keep your deploy alive.
+Failure to do so will result in server deactivation (not deletion), and You will be given 2 weeks of grace period time to top up your account to reactivate your servers.
+[Click here for more detailed information about Grace Period.](https://library.threefold.me/info/manual/#/manual__grace_period?id=grace-period).

 To top up your wallet, simply go back to **'Credentials'** and transfer TFTs to your account.

 ## Advance Setup